 (b) in the column headed “Penalty — Body corporate” is the prescribed penalty in respect of that offence incurred by a body corporate, if dealt with under that section.

-[Regulation 9 inserted in Gazette 11 Jan 2013 p.
+[Regulation 9 inserted: Gazette 11 Jan 2013 p.
 44.]

 9A.
 Prescribed office